TheEYL/stand-art-manifesto/src/essays/essay-on-the-modern-software-developer.md

 ### 6.2 The Stand-ART Principle of Controlled Chaos

-Drawing from the Stand-ART methodology (Eyog, 2023), we can formulate a principle for balancing generative freedom with architectural discipline:
+Drawing from the Stand-ART methodology (Eyog, 2023), I can formulate a principle for balancing generative freedom with architectural discipline:

 > **Embrace autonomous generation; constrain it with unyielding architectural discipline.**